Scope of Operation

 “It’s an advantage having a full-time workforce,” Jason explains.
 “We can really cultivate a deep understanding of risk and grow a company which looks out for each other.
 We teach the team exactly what hazards to look for on a project.
 That is so much harder to achieve with a temporary workforce.”

-A large number of our staff including all senior employees have attained their National Certificate in Construction Health and Safety and Injury Prevention.
+A large number of our staff including many senior employees have attained their National Certificate in Construction Health and Safety and Injury Prevention.
 This is a NZQA registered course consisting of twenty-one units.

 “We’ve been developing our own health and safety programmes since 2000,” says co-Company Director/Owner and Finance Manager, John Parish, “and our Health and Safety Manager makes sure our practices comply with the Health and Safety at Work Act 2015.”

-Jason confirms, “It’s imperative that everyone in the Hanham & Philp family goes home at the end of the day, unharmed.”
+Jason confirms, “It’s imperative that everyone in the Hanham & Philp family and our wider community goes home at the end of the day, unharmed.”

 You want quality?
 We wrote the book on it.